wyndchyme/mc3ds-modern/README.md

 # Personnel
 ### Modders
+_Modders who chose to include their work in Modernization MegaPack._

-Cracko298
+- Cracko298
-TheRustico36
+- TheRustico36
-STBUniverse
+- STBUniverse
-wyndchyme
+- wyndchyme
-Zexlo
+- Zexlo

 ### Distribution
+_Those involved in the distribution of Modernization MegaPack on the Minecraft 3DS UniStore._

-Nawrek
+- Nawrek

 ### Compiled by
+_Those involved in the creation and continued maintence of Modernization MegaPack._

-wyndchyme
+- wyndchyme

 ### Thanks to
+_Those who helped greatly in the development of Modernization MegaPack._

-Cracko298
+- Cracko298
-STBUniverse
+- STBUniverse
-Nawrek
+- Nawrek

 # Legal